Applications are closed.

 What is a match?

-- There are 7 half-day mandatory professional development workshops in which the participant must participate.
-These will be done virtually through the Zoom platform from 8:30am-12:30pm.
+- There are 4 mandatory virtual professional development workshops in which the participant must participate.
+These will be done virtually through the Zoom platform.

-Does the company pay the participant while they attend the mandatory workshops?
+Does the company pay the participant while they attend the mandatory virtual workshops and 3-day retreat?

 - Yes, the company must treat these activities as paid time at work.